 Ines by Ines Di Santo

 As we've seen in the past few years, brides are ditching traditional ballgowns for more modern designs, with separates becoming a bridalwear staple.
 For Spring 2023, Galvan London, Scorcesa, and Safiyaa (in addition to many other collections!) designed two-piece looks that could easily be worn long after a bride says "I do."

 The mini dress has made its way through several Bridal Fashion Week seasons, and we can only hope that designers continue to embrace this trend.
 Peter Langner, LOVESHACKFANCY, and Costarellos were a few brands that presented dresses with short hemlines, for the bride who's not afraid to show a little skin on the big day.

-Even with a surge of mini dresses, there is still a demand for glamorous ballgowns, especially with the return of large-scale weddings.
+Even with the surge of mini dresses, there's still a demand for glamorous ballgowns, especially with the return of large-scale weddings.
 Hermione de Paula, Elie Saab, and Monique Lhuillier produced some of the most breathtaking ballgowns for brides looking to feel like the belle of their ball.

 Mini Bow Details

 Designers are always looking for ways to incorporate unique details within their collections, and this season, mini bows were that special element.
 Designs by Legends by Romona Keveža, Honor, and Rosie Assoulin all included this whimsical design feature.